gytterberg/technical-interview-prep/algorithms/9-system-design/strategies/learning-objectives.md

 - understand load balancing
 - identify some use cases for queues
 - identify places in a system to include previous 5 points
+- communicate their thought process in how to design systems